Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The Iraq war is over because the US sent Jayesh to Iraq
+When the Boogeyman goes to sleep every night, he checks his closet for Jayesh.
+Another legend is that Jayesh sleeps with a night light.
+Not because Jayesh is afraid of the dark, but the dark is afraid of Jayesh.

-Updated on: [25/1/2025]
+Updated on: [26/1/2025]
 <!-- #jokeEnd -->